haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/prereq/prereq-overview.md

 	mysql -u <database root user or database owner name> -p

-For example:
+例如:

 	mysql -u magento -p

-You must run MySQL version 5.6 or later as the following result indicates:
+You must run MySQL version 5.6或更新 as the following result indicates:

 		Welcome to the MySQL monitor.
 Commands end with ; or \g.
 		Your MySQL connection id is 871